Commercial interior fit-up; wine shop and artisanal market

-Working with the owner of Dedalus and a renowned artisan food manager to create the deli was an awesome (and delicious) education on fine cheeses and cured meats.
-This was our first foray into designing & building this very specific type of food display and getting to bring a true experts vision to life was a challenging and rewarding experience.
+We collaborated with the owner of Dedalus and a renowned artisan food manager to create the deli was a comprehensive (and delicious) education on fine cheeses and cured meats.
+This was our first foray into designing and building this very specific type of food display, but working with a true expert to bring their vision to life was incredible rewarding.

 Custom Wine Storage

-The most critical, and perhaps the most challenging aspect of the job was designing beautiful, yet functional, ways to display and sell wine.
-With all the character that came from an old factory setting, many challenges were also introduced.
+The most critical aspect of the job was designing beautiful, yet functional, ways to display and sell wine.
+The old factory building provided beauty and character, but also posed logistical challenges.
 We needed to accommodate an uneven floor, crooked brick walls and 100 year old support posts that awkwardly divided the space.
-The display tables that we designed are built with adjustable rolling feet so that they can be leveled wherever they sit in the space.
+As a solution, the display tables that we designed were built with adjustable rolling feet so that they can be leveled wherever they sit in the space.

-The top is comprised of eight individual boxes, that can be divided in half to create sixteen compartments, to house the numerous types of wine that are sold.
-Instead of stacking boxes underneath the table as backup, we designed the bases to hold bottles in a creative way, while being more aesthetically pleasing than boxes.
+The tops of these custom wine displays are comprised of eight individual boxes that can be divided in half to create sixteen compartment to house the various bottles that Dedalus stocks.
+Instead of stacking boxes underneath the table as backup, we designed the bases to hold bottles in a creative, more aesthetically pleasing way.

-Our design for the space embodied Dedalus’ brand vision by combining the beauty of the historic setting, with the stripping back of only what was necessary to preserve the patina and authenticity of its age, and then carefully introducing modern and luxurious elements to juxtapose the warehouse feel.
-The pairing of old and new, classic and elegant, encapsulates the experience of fine wine.
-These shelves, with custom steel wine bottle hangers, are a perfect example of this juxtaposition when set against the brick wall behind them.
+Our design for the space embodied Dedalus’ brand vision by highlighting the natural beauty of the historic setting.
+We preserved the patina of the original elements, and then carefully introduced modern and luxurious pieces to juxtapose the warehouse feel.
+The elegant pairing of old and new, classic and modern, reflects the experience of fine wine tasting.
+These shelves with custom steel wine bottle hangers set against the old brick wall are a perfect example of this juxtaposition.

 The Checkout Counter

-Due to its highly trafficked location, and the gorgeous brick backdrop, the checkout counter became a natural focal point of the space.
-After many hours of designing and redesigning and redesigning, we finally landed on a vision that we felt did justice to this area.
-The intersection of the charred Butternut accent and random cut Carrera marble popped beautifully against the Baltic birch tops.
-The look was completed by the addition of the riddlers rack style wine holders flanking the office door.
+Due to its high-traffic location and gorgeous brick backdrop, the checkout counter became a natural focal point of the space.
+After many hours of designing (and redesigning), we finally landed on a vision that we felt best highlighted this area.
+The juxtaposition of the charred Butternut wood accent and irregular-cut Carrera marble stands out beautifully against the pattern of the Baltic birch tops.
+The look is completed by the riddlers rack style wine holders flanking the office door.

-Originally designed predominately as a wine shop, the space began to take shape and there was a strong push towards bringing in a larger food component.
-The addition of a few extra tables and this massive hutch, looped an array of high end dry goods in a beautiful and cohesive way.
+Though originally envisioned predominantly as a wine shop, the plan for the shop expanded during the process, and there was a strong push towards bringing in a greater food component.
+The addition of a few extra tables and this massive hutch present an array of high-end dry goods in a beautiful and cohesive way.